TechMechGarage/HondaCRZ/index.md

 I have recently (Sept 2019) added a CRZ to my garage ([Spec and Previous History](./History)).
 It has 65k miles, but one major down side, it has some front end accident damage!
+(prompting the previous owner to sell)

 I am attempting to repair the car (mostly) myself.
-My mechanical experience is limited.
+My mechanical experience is very limited.
-I have changed car light bulbs, but never so much as an oil change, and nothing as extensive as accident damage.
+My experience is limited to changing headlight bulbs, I have never so much as done oil change, and nothing as extensive as accident damage.

 So this is going to be an interesting journey for me.
-I hope to learn a lot, and have a nicely modified CRZ by the end.
+I hope to learn a lot, and have a nicely modified custom Honda CRZ by the end.

 This site contains information on: